-Students Tested: Grades 3-5 When Tested: May-June Type of Assessment: Achievement/Criterion-referenced Purpose: The SOLs for Virginia public schools describe the Commonwealth's expectations for student learning and achievement.
+Students Tested: Grades 3-5 When Tested: May-June

+Purpose: The SOLs for Virginia public schools describe the Commonwealth's expectations for student learning and achievement.
 SOL tests are administered to measure student skill proficiency in the four core subject areas (Reading, Math, Science, History/Social Science).
-The SOL test results are used to determine VA accreditation status for individual schools and divisions and the Annual Measurable Objectives (AMO) status for individual schools and divisions as outlined in the Every Students Succeeds Act .
+The SOL test results are used to determine VA accreditation status for individual schools and divisions and the Annual Measurable Objectives (AMO) status for individual schools and divisions as outlined in the Every

+Students Succeeds Act.